krein290/XBOX-Game-Recommendation-System/README.md

 # XBOX-Game-Recommendation-System
+Tech Stack - Python, Classification Algorithms, KNN Analysis, sklearn, pandas, numpy, seaborn, matplotlib etc.

-A system which will recommends users on the basis of their pervious history and by mapping similar users using the content based filtering and collaborative filtering recommendation system
+A system which will recommends users on the basis of their pervious history and by mapping similar users using the content based filtering and collaborative filtering recommendation system.